snowiow/snow-dev.com/content/posts/setup-pass-on-multiple-devices.md

 2. clone your password-store repository
 3. install the pass cli

 This is the same for setting up pass on a phone.
-However how you do each step is slightly different.
+However, how you do each step is slightly different.
 This is why we cover this explicitly as well now for the example of an Android Phone.